cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 I have this imaginary (slightly based in reality) figure I use as an example in lectures sometimes named "Uncle Steve."
 Every family has an Uncle Steve--that person that needs things explained to them five times and still doesn't quite understand (and maybe doesn't want to).
 The dude who always derails your Facebook or Instagram comments with some irrelevant stuff about "kids these days don't know how to whatever anymore..."
 Uncle Steve is nice enough, and you love him, but he kind of always misses the point.

-Occasionally in professional and technical writing texts or articles you'll see guidance to "[explain it to me like I'm five](https://www.reddit.com/r/explainlikeimfive/)," which assumes that all technical writing is about making really complex things sensible to people with zero knowledge of the subject.
+Occasionally in professional and technical writing articles online you'll see guidance to "[explain it to me like I'm five](https://www.reddit.com/r/explainlikeimfive/)," which assumes that all technical writing is about making really complex things sensible to people with zero knowledge of the subject.

 <iframe src="https://player.vimeo.com/video/27060669" width="640" height="361" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
-<p><a href="https://vimeo.com/27060669">The Office - LI5 Surplus</a> from <a href="https://vimeo.com/user1472744">Ryan Faucett</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<p><a href="https://vimeo.com/27060669"><i>Figure 2: The Office - LI5 Surplus</a> from <a href="https://vimeo.com/user1472744">Ryan Faucett</a> on <a href="https://vimeo.com">Vimeo</a></i>.</p>

 Unfortunately, that's often not true.
-In fact, that viewpoint is a one-dimensional and super-condescending way of looking at professional and technical writing.
+In fact, that viewpoint is a one-dimensional and ultra-condescending way of looking at professional and technical writing.
 Doing audience analysis is NOT about assuming your audience is dumber than you.
 (Put yourself in the reverse position--do you want everyone assuming you're the dumb one?
 Nope.)
 Instead, audience analysis is about considering what your readers know already, what they need to know, and how they need to know it.
 If you write like a 6th-grader to a Ph.D. or a small-business owner, you're going to make someone mad.
 Figure out who the specific kind of person is on the other end of your communication and write to them (user experience and web designers use something called [personas](https://www.usability.gov/how-to-and-tools/methods/personas.html)).

 The _Plain Language Act_ website has two great short resources on addressing audiences: [Do your research](https://plainlanguage.gov/guidelines/audience/do-your-research/) and  [Address the user](https://plainlanguage.gov/guidelines/audience/address-the-user/).